Inquisitive bisimulation: Bisimulation invariance

-Note that $(\dagger)$ is an assertion about equal expressive power between two systems presented in very different style: while $\inqbm$ is based on concrete syntax with clearly defined semantics, $\FO/{\sim}$ is defined in terms of the semantic constraint of $\sim$-invariance. \footnote{$\sim$-invariance is easily seen to be undecidable as a property of first-order formulae, hence not a syntactic fragment in any reasonable sense.} As the semantics of $\inqbm$ is obviously $\sim$-invariant, its semantically faithful translations into $\FO$ as discussed in Section~\ref{standardtransec} show the semantic inclusion from left to right in $(\dagger)$.
-The essence of the equivalence, therefore, is the \emph{expressive completeness} claim for $\inqbm$, which corresponds to the inclusion from right to left in $(\dagger)$: that $\inqbm$ can express any first-order definable property of worlds (or downward closed property of information states) that is invariant under inquisitive bisimulation.
-By Observation~\ref{compactobs}, this expressive completeness assertion corresponds to a compactness phenomenon that relates $\sim$-invariance to $\simn$-invariance for some finite level $n$, in the non-classical context of non-elementary classes of relational inquisitive models.
-To establish $(\dagger)$ over a class $\CC$ we need to show that, e.g., a first-order formula $\phi(\w)$ whose semantics as a world property is invariant under $\sim$ over the class $\CC$, is in fact invariant under $\simn$ as a world property over $\CC$, for some finite $n = n(\phi)$ depending on $\phi$.
 For this there is a general approach that has been successful in a number of similar investigations, starting from an elementary and constructive proof in~\cite{OttoNote} of van~Benthem's characterisation theorem~\cite{Benthem83} and its finite model theory version due to Rosen~\cite{Rosen} (for ramifications of this method, see also~\cite{OttoAPAL04,DawarOttoAPAL09} and~\cite{Otto12JACM}).
 This approach involves an \emph{upgrading} of a sufficiently high finite level $\simn$ of bisimulation equivalence to a finite target level $\equiv_q$ of elementary equivalence, where $q$ is the quantifier rank of $\phi$.
-Concretely, and in the case of properties of worlds, this amounts to finding, for any world-pointed relational model $\str{M},w$ a fully bisimilar pointed model $\hat{\str{M}},\hat{w}$ with the property that, if $\str{M},w\;\simn\;\str{M}',w'$, then $\hat{\str{M}},\hat{w} \equiv_q\hat{\str{M}}',\hat{w}'$.
-The diagram in Figure~\ref{genupgradefigure} shows how $\sim$-invariance of $\phi$, together with its nature as a first-order formula of quantifier rank $q$, entails its $\simn$-invariance: one simply chases the diagram through its lower rung to check that, for $\phi$ that is preserved both under $\sim$ and under $\equiv_q$, then $\str{M},w \models \phi$ iff $\str{M}',w' \models \phi$.
+Concretely, and in the case of properties of worlds, this amounts to providing, for any world-pointed relational model $\str{M},w$ a fully bisimilar pointed model $\hat{\str{M}},\hat{w}$ with the property that, if $\str{M},w\;\simn\;\str{M}',w'$, then $\hat{\str{M}},\hat{w} \equiv_q\hat{\str{M}}',\hat{w}'$.
+The diagram on the left in Figure~\ref{genupgradefigure} shows how $\sim$-invariance of~$\phi$, together with its nature as a first-order formula of quantifier rank $q$, entails its $\simn$-invariance: one chases the diagram through its lower rung to check that, for $\phi$ that is preserved under both $\sim$ and $\equiv_q$, we have $\str{M},w \models \phi$ iff $\str{M}',w' \models \phi$.